abhabongse/paxter/docs/beginner-tutorials/evaluation-cycle-explained.md

 ### Motivating Example Revisited

-By combining all of the above examples, we can describe the semantics of the motivating example as in the following (the original source text is reproduced below for convenience):
+By combining all of the above examples, we can describe the semantics of the motivating example as shown in the following python code
+(the original source text is reproduced below for convenience):

 ```paxter